ietf-wg-alto/draft-ietf-alto-path-vector/services.md

 ~~~
 object {
-  [PropertyName ane-properties<0..*>;]
+  [EntityPropertyName ane-property-names<0..*>;]
 } PVReqFilteredCostMap : ReqFilteredCostMap;
 ~~~

 with fields:

-ane-properties:
+ane-property-names:
-~ A list of properties that are associated with the ANEs.
-Each property in this list MUST match one of the supported ANE properties indicated in the resource's `ane-properties` capability.
+: A list of properties that are associated with the ANEs.
+Each property in this list MUST match one of the supported ANE properties indicated in the resource's `ane-property-names` capability.
 If the field is NOT present, it MUST be interpreted as an empty list, indicating that the ALTO server MUST NOT return any property in the unified property part.

 ### Capabilities ## {#pvcm-cap}